Operator review · 15 tools · Updated May 27, 2026

 Clay shows up in SEP comparison queries because buyers evaluating Outreach/Amplemarket/Apollo also often evaluate Clay.
 It is not an SEP — Clay is an orchestration + enrichment layer that pairs with an SEP (Smartlead + Clay, Amplemarket + Clay, Outreach + Clay).
 Scoring it on execution-focused frameworks like 231-feature audits produces artificially low numbers — comparable to ranking Snowflake as a BI tool.
 Include Clay in your evaluation when your motion is enrichment-orchestration-heavy; exclude it when you need an execution engine.

 StackSwap sells no sales engagement tool — no CRM, no data provider, no dialer.
-StackScan (free, 30 seconds) takes your current stack and motion, runs it against a 100k+-scan model, and returns a specific recommendation: which category fits, which existing tools overlap, and what the modeled annual savings from consolidation look like.
+StackScan (free, 30 seconds) takes your current stack and motion, runs it against the same scoring engine that produced our 100,000-stack benchmark dataset (open methodology at /methodology), and returns a specific recommendation: which category fits, which existing tools overlap, and what the modeled annual savings from consolidation look like.
 Neutral recommendation for your stack, not ours.

 Related reading